UBC-Snowbots/Snowflake/README.md

 - Functions should be commented a la JavaDoc
 ```
 /**
+ * One line description of the function
+ *
- * Brief description of function
+ * A longer and more in depth description of the function
+ * if it is needed.
  *
  * @param param_one the first parameter of the function
  * @param param_two the second parameter of the function whose